symfony-cmf/symfony-cmf-docs/bundles/media/introduction.rst

 Form Types
 ----------

-The MediaBundle provides some usefull form types, read more about the types in :doc:`form_types`.
+The MediaBundle provides some useful form types, read more about the types in :doc:`form_types`.

 Templating